 Course Scheduling

 The Phlebotomy Certification Preparation Course is a preparation course designed to prepare Student to take a National Healthcareer Association (“NHA”) Phlebotomy Certification Exam.
 The Phlebotomy Certification Preparation Course consists of a total of 30 hours of lab instruction.
 Student understands that the Phlebotomy Certification Prep Course is scheduled in the following manner: Six (6) consecutive Weeks beginning on the student selected start date.
 Lab sessions will be communicated by the local campus prior to the course start date.
-If for some unforeseen reason a lab session is cancelled, a make up session will be scheduled as soon as possible to accommodate students and instructors.
+If for some unforeseen reason a lab session is cancelled, a make-up session will be scheduled as soon as possible to accommodate students and instructors.
 Course schedules are subject to change at the discretion of the campus.

 Course Fee and Inclusions